IfDTUlm/CGM_Performance_Assessment/README.md

 Detailed information can be found in the README files of the respective folders

-For inquiries, support, feedback or feature requests please contact m.eichenlaub@idt-ulm.de or open an issue.
+For inquiries, support, feedback or feature requests please contact cgm_performance@idt-ulm.de or open an issue in this repository.